MbolotSuse/rancher-token-revoker/README.md

 ### Feature Overview
 - Define git repos to scan using a CRD
 - Scan repos at custom-defined intervals
+- Scan private repos using http basic auth or ssh auth
 - Automatically delete/disable/warn (based on configuration) exposed rancher tokens
 - Works with token hashing enabled or disabled